 Yes.
 We have moved out of Highland Park and partnered with Cahaba Brewing Company this year.
 The city of Birmingham is currently not issuing event permits yet, and Cahaba offered its space at no cost to our event.
 Since we were unable to hold Do Dah Day last year, this is a HUGE benefit to Do Dah Day and our beneficiaries.
 It will allow us to save the money typically spent on city permits and fees and donate it to our charities instead.
 We will be using a large portion of the outdoor space at Cahaba for the event.
 Check out our map to see the layout (coming soon)!

 What are you going to do about crowd control, and do I need to purchase tickets?

 We are so thankful for the crowds that attend Do Dah Day every year.
 YOU are what makes Do Dah Day a success.
 We have never charged an entry fee, but this year we do have to maintain some form of crowd control for everyone’s safety.
 We will have three ticketed entrances to the event.
-Tickets are now available for $5 in advance, $8 at the gate.
+Tickets will be $8 at the gate on event day.
+Pre-sale tickets were available for $5 in advance until 6:01PM on Wednesday, May 12.
 Wristbands will be provided for return entry should you leave and come back.
 This will allow us to monitor the number of people coming through the gates and maintain a safe capacity.
 We will accept cash, credit, debit, PayPal and Venmo.
 Whatever your preferred payment method, we’ve got you covered!
 More information on our Tickets page.